ReconquestP2P/Reconquest/replit.md

 - July 9, 2025: Updated navigation buttons with blue-to-yellow gradient styling and increased spacing for better visual appeal per user request
 - July 9, 2025: Fixed mobile navigation issues - logo now properly navigates to homepage and "How it Works" button correctly scrolls to homepage section
 - July 9, 2025: Updated About page manifesto text to strengthen the message about reclaiming what's been taken from us
-- July 9, 2025: Updated navigation button colors - Login now uses blue to yellow gradient, Sign Up uses blue to indigo gradient for optimal differentiation and visual appeal
+- July 9, 2025: Updated navigation button colors - Login uses blue to yellow gradient, Sign Up uses black to yellow gradient for striking visual differentiation and premium appeal
 - July 9, 2025: Implemented comprehensive gamified achievement badge system with blockchain-themed rewards (Genesis Block, Chain Builder, Bitcoin Whale, etc.) and animated unlock celebrations with confetti and blockchain block animations

 ## Admin Access